Edmund Waddill Jr.: Judicial service

 President William McKinley nominated Waddill on March 10, 1898, to a seat on the United States District Court for the Eastern District of Virginia vacated by Judge Robert William Hughes.
 The United States Senate confirmed the nomination on March 22, 1898, and Judge Waddill received his commission the same day.
 One of his famous cases involved suffragettes sentenced to jail for protesting as "the Silent Sentinels" outside the White House.
 On November 14, 1917, the women sentenced to the Occoquon Workhouse in Lorton, Virginia endured a "Night of Terror" which included beatings by prison guards, and suffragette Lucy Burns was forced to stand all night with the arms shackled to her cell's ceiling.
-Three days later, Judge Waddill issued a Writ of Habeus Corprus seeking to free the women jailed near Alexandria, Virginia, and ten days later ordered them released.
+Three days later, Judge Waddill issued a Writ of Habeas Corprus seeking to free the women jailed near Alexandria, Virginia, and ten days later ordered them released.
 Judge Waddill's district court service terminated on June 9, 1921, upon his elevation to the Fourth Circuit.

 Waddill was nominated by President Warren G. Harding on May 26, 1921, to a seat on the United States Court of Appeals for the Fourth Circuit vacated by Judge Jeter Connelly Pritchard.
 He was confirmed by the Senate on June 2, 1921, and received his commission the same day.
 He was a member of the Conference of Senior Circuit Judges (now the Judicial Conference of the United States) from 1925 to 1930.
 His service terminated on April 9, 1931, due to his death in Richmond.